 The best solution?

 Choose a firm and reliable branded mattress that won’t form a dip whenever you lay heads on it.
 Whenever your baby rolls to its tummy, you don’t have to worry about the material engulfing them.

 #3 Have a Baby Monitor

-A lot of mothers rely on baby monitors to supervise their baby.
+A lot of mothers rely on baby monitors to supervise their babies.

 They can watch as their baby sleeps face down or on their back.
-If babies end up on their stomachs, parents can quickly get to their child and put them back in the correct position.
+If babies end up on their stomachs, parents can quickly get to their children and put them back in the correct position.

-The beauty of using a baby monitor is that parents can always check on what’s going.
+The beauty of using a baby monitor is that parents can always check on what’s going on.
 Regardless if their baby is asleep or not, a monitor comes in pretty handy.

 #4 Keep the Crib Bare

 Avoid placing unnecessary things inside the crib.
 The only thing you’ll need inside is a safe and firm mattress.

 Unnecessary objects can obstruct the breathing of your baby, especially when they suddenly roll on their stomachs.
 Babies risk pressing their heads against it and end up suffocating.

-Also, avoid any harsh smells and scents around your baby as that can distract them from sleep.
+Also, avoid any harsh smells and scents around your sleeping baby, as that can distract them from sleep.
 For example, mentholated Vapopads (like Vicks) can keep them awake.

 #5 Keep the Bed of Your Baby Near You

 You never know when your baby starts to sleep on its stomach.
-This is why it’s better to have a clear view of your baby when it sleeps.
+This is why it’s better to have a clear view of your baby sleeping.

 You can place the bed of your baby in the same sleeping area or room as you.
 This is way better than leaving them to sleep in a room by themselves.